 The flagship Leesa and flagship Purple foam mattresses are similarly priced.
 The Purple Hybrid and Leesa Hybrid are also comparable, and reasonably priced in general for hybrid models.
 The Leesa Legend and Purple Premier are both luxury hybrid models and have price points to match.

 Leesa does have a slight edge over Purple for budget shoppers, as the brand recently released the Studio by Leesa.
 The Studio is more affordable than the average memory foam mattress.
 Those who want to invest in a luxury mattress have their choice of the Leesa Legend or Purple Hybrid Premier.
 The Hybrid Premier is more expensive, but some may appreciate that it is rated slightly higher in terms of durability, temperature regulation, and off-gassing.

 While most online mattress companies ship mattresses compressed in a box, delivery methods, time frames, and other shipping policies vary between manufacturers.

-Since bed in a box mattresses are compressed and vacuum-sealed, many are made to order or manufactured in small batches to prevent long-term storage.
+Since mattresses shipped in boxes are typically compressed and vacuum-sealed, many are made to order or manufactured in small batches to prevent long-term storage.